safe-global/safe-smart-account/README.md

 npx hardhat --network <network> local-verify
 ```

-This command will upload the contract source to Etherescan
+This command will upload the contract source to Etherscan
 ```bash
 npx hardhat --network <network> etherscan-verify
 ```